bihealth/bih-cluster/bih-cluster/docs/how-to/service/file-exchange.md

 ![The WinSCP Login Window](figures/winscp-login.png)

-!!! important "Proxy Configuration on Charite Network"
+!!! important "Proxy Configuration on internal Charite Network (not VPN)"

     **If you are on the Charite network then you have to configure the proxy.**
     **Otherwise, you have to skip this step.**